Prolonged Grief Disorder, Depression and Sense of Coherence in College Students

 Abstract

-Background and Objective: Prolonged grief disorder (PGD) has been introduced as a new disorder in the latest edition of the Diagnostic and Statistical Manual of Mental Disorders, which is characterized by the main symptoms of intense longing and rumination about the deceased person and emotional pain, impairment in daily functioning.
+Background and Objective: Prolonged grief disorder (PGD) has been introduced as a new disorder in the latest edition of the Diagnostic and Statistical Manual of Mental Disorders, and is characterized by main symptoms including intense longing, rumination about the deceased person, emotional pain, and impairment in daily functioning.
 Research has shown that depression is one of the strongest clinical predictors of grief.
 A sense of coherence is one of the factors that can play an effective role in the management and experience of grief.
 The present study investigated the relationship between sense of coherence, depression, and prolonged grief among university students.

 Method: This research employed a descriptive-correlational design.
-A total of 113 students from Zanjan Province were selected in 2021 using a convenience and purposive sampling method.
+A total of 113 students from Zanjan Province were selected in 2021 usingconvenience and purposive sampling methods.
 Participants completed the Sense of Coherence Scale (1993), the Grief Experience Questionnaire (1998), and the Beck Depression Inventory (1996).
-Data were analyzed in SPSS22 software using Pearson correlation and regression methods.
+Data were analyzed in SPSS version 22 with Pearson correlation and regression analysis.

 Keywords